eucp-project/storyboards/stories/carribean.md

 seasons.
 :::

-:::Chapter{headline="First results of Irma" image="irma.gif"}
+:::Chapter{headline="Evaluation: Irma" image="irma.gif"}
 ## First results
-First result is of Irma, the big tropical cyclone of 2017.
 Shown is the simulation of the hourly windfield.
 The black line is the observed track from the IBTrACS database.
-As you can see the TC is well resolved (clear eye formation) and follows the observed track rather accurately, making it quite suitable for impact studies in e.g. WP4.
+The TC is well resolved (eye formation) and follows the observed track rather accurately, making it suitable for impact studies in e.g. WP4.
 At the end of the simulation period, the next tropical cyclone (Jose) is just appearing.
 :::

-:::Chapter{headline="Poor man's tracking" image="tracking.png"}
+:::Chapter{headline="Wind extremes (REF)" image="tracking.png"}
 ## Poor man's tracking
 As a second example we count the number of hours with hurricane-force windspeeds in each of the models in the 2017 hurricane season.
 This could be considered as